DamianB-BitFlipper/tezos-warranty/README.md

 New Possibilities:
 - The number of warranty transfers of a product can be limited and controlled.
 Some warranties are non-transferable to new owners whereas others are unlimited.
 Tokenized warranties can accurately enforce these rules.
 - The exact ownership chain of a product can be traced.

+### Admin Roles

+The administrator address is recorded as a part of the smart contract's storage.
+An administrator has the right to issue to any user a new warranty NFT with its respective metadata such as the product's serial number, the warranty's duration, etc. The administrator can also transfer their privileges to another administrator address.

+### User Roles

+A user of this smart contract can query the blockchain for the warranty NFTs under their possession.
+Additionally, a user may transfer any of their warranties that are not yet expired and still have remaining allowed transfers.
+A user can also delegate custody of a specified warranty NFT to another address.
+A delegate may then operate on the NFT as if it were the user with the original ownership.

 ## Setup